zach-col/Neighborhood_Map/README.md

 3 open index.html and add your own Google API key at the bottom of page

+4 now got to js/viewModel.js and add your own foursquare api key and client id

-4 open index.html file in your browser
+5 open index.html file in your browser

+6 good to go